 Level Placement Test

-All new ELS students will take a level placement test.
+All new ELS students will take an online level placement test prior to arrival at the center.
 The placement test will determine what level each new student will begin studies at.
 The placement test consists of four parts:

-*A Pre-arrival Test (PAT) is available to get an estimate of the student’s initial level placement.
-However, all students must take the official ELS Placement test.
-The results of this test will determine the student’s actual level placement.
-ELS will also accept an official TOEFL iBT, IELTS or GTEC test score to guarantee placement into levels 104, 106 or 108, depending on the score.
+*ELS will also accept an official TOEFL iBT, IELTS or GTEC test score to guarantee placement into levels 104, 106 or 108, depending on the score.
 Official test scores must be submitted before the student begins classes at the center.
+Students will still need to take the online placement test prior to arrival, and final placement will be determined by the placement test.
+However, students who submit an official TOEFL, IELTS or GTEC score will be placed no lower than the guaranteed placement level.
 The chart below shows the scores needed to guarantee level placement:

 |Minimum Level Placement||TOEFL iBT Score||IELTS||GTEC|